yanshouwang/mars_logging/mars_logging_platform_interface/README.md

 # mars_logging_platform_interface

-A new Flutter plugin project.
+A common platform interface for the mars_logging plugin.

 ## Getting Started